rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/usb_updating.md

     ![nxp](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_nxp.png)

 - [7zip](https://www.7-zip.org/).
-For Windows users, this software will be used for extracting files from an XZ compressed folder.
-Linux users do not need to install 7zip.
-Download the appropriate .exe file and click on the .exe file to install the software.
+This software will be used for extracting the raw image file from an XZ compressed folder.
+Download the appropriate .exe file and click on the .exe file to install 7zip.

 ## USB Update Procedure